Oakville Festivals of Film and Art

-Oakville Festivals of Film and Art is a not-for-profit organization that runs the Oakville Film Festival, as well as special screening and Arts events such as the Sheridan/OFFA Annual Screening series.
-The festival will celebrate its 10th year in 2023, and is held the third week of June every year, and includes a juried award competition, and Audience Choice Awards for the best feature and best short film.
-The Oakville Film Festival is a Canadian Screen Award Qualifying Event.
-An Industry Summit for the Canadian Film Industry and local filmmakers is held every year in conjunction with the festival, but has also become a year-round event that features industry workshops/panels, which provide professional development for the filmmaking community.
-To date, the festival has attracted over 25,000 event participants, screened over 600 films, and attracted over 700 industry guests.
+The Oakville Festivals of Film and Art (OFFA) is a not-for-profit organization that runs the Oakville Film Festival, as well as special screening and Arts events such as an Annual Screening series and annual screening and performing event for International Womens day.
+The festival celebrated its 12th year in 2025, and has been held the third week of June every year for over 12 years.
+The festival includes a juried award competition with senior members of the Canadian film and production communities, and Audience Choice Awards for the best feature and best short film.
+The festival uses Film Freeway for its submissions, which are open 1st November every year, and has a track record of programming over 70% of submissions from the platform.
+The festival screens its films at three primary venues in Oakville: Film.ca Cinemas, The Five Drive In, and the Oakville Centre for the Performing Arts.
+For 2025, OFFA expanded into Mississauga, hosting a full day of screenings at Cineplex Square One, Mississauga.
+For 2026, the festival will host a full day of programming in Burlington.

+The festival is a Canadian Screen Award Qualifying Event.
+An Industry Summit for the Canadian Film Industry and local filmmakers is held every year in conjunction with the festival, but during the pandemic, this became a year-round event that features live and virtual industry workshops/panels, which provide professional development for the filmmaking community.
+To date, the festival has attracted over 25,000 event participants, screened almost 700 films, and attracted over 1000 industry guests.